PressingButtons/PixelPaint/DEVNOTES.md

 Unlike context2D, there doesn't seem to be a function that would gather bitmapdata.
 Possible alternatives can include logging every action and refilling the buffer with those values to recreate the image.
 Still investigating.

+###Noted hurdle

+Trying to create consistent brush strokes leads to an interesting dilemma via webGL.
+Currently users can create a 1 pixel wide brush stroke, from what I gather there are two routes to take.

+1. Construct line segements as triangles, possibly round out the end points based on the angle between.
+2. Create a brush "texture" and draw that texture in between two points enough times that there is continuous overlap.

+There's a bit of a draw to option 2 as if the system work, custom brushes could be implemented.